g7eternal/jackbox-forsen-pack-6/README.md

 ### Automatic installation
 Get the [auto-installer](https://github.com/g7eternal/jackbox-forsen-pack-6/releases/download/stable/jackbox-forsen-pack-6.exe) - it will take care of finding your game and importing all the content!
 The whole process is just a few clicks in total - and you can customize the list of components.
 Give it a try!

+> For some reason you may receive warnings about a potentially unsafe file from your antivirus software.
+We encourage you to check the installer using online services like Virustotal to ensure the file is actually safe.

 ### Manual installation
 1. Download and unzip the latest version of the pack:
     + [GitHub](https://github.com/g7eternal/jackbox-forsen-pack-6/archive/refs/heads/main.zip) | [Mirror](https://g7eternal.ru/misc/jackbox-forsen-pack-6.zip)